codidact/.github/CONTRIBUTING.md

  - **Bugs** are reported here on GitHub.
 Have a look at the open issues tagged `type: bug` to find something that needs fixing.
- - **Requests for features** are first discussed on our [forum](https://forum.codidact.org/) to create consensus around their specification.
+ - **Requests for features** are first discussed on our [meta site](https://meta.codidact.com/) to create consensus around their specification.
 Once consensus is built, a card will be added to our [MVP GitHub project](https://github.com/codidact/core/projects/1) as a To Do item.